Tom Penny

-Tom Penny (born 13 April 1977) is a professional skateboarder from Abingdon, United Kingdom (UK).
+Tom Penny (born 13 April 1977) is a professional skateboarder from Abingdon, United Kingdom.
 As of January 2013, Penny is sponsored by the Flip skateboard deck brand and his Cheech & Chong signature deck is one of the brand's highest-selling deck products.

 Early life

-Penny was born in Abingdon, England, UK and grew up skateboarding in Oxford, England, UK.
+Penny was born in Abingdon, England, and grew up skateboarding in Oxford, England.
 He attended the Dragon School.
 Penny has described his early years skateboarding in Oxford:

 When I first started skateboarding in Oxford, England, there were not so many skateboarders—there were just a few skateboarders that I grew up with.
 There were no magazines, no skate shop, and we had no vision of the outside world of skateboarding; so, people who influenced me when I was younger, growing up, would be the friends that I grew up skateboarding with: Justin Parker, Erin Chalice, Pete Crucioli and Thomas Kilpatrick.

 Professional skateboarding

 Penny was spotted by Oxford local pro and SS20 co-owner Sean Goff and added to the SS20 shop team.
 He quickly gained coverage in UK skate magazines, including RAD and Skateboard!, and was featured in videos such as Rollersnakes 540 and 720.